accetto/ubuntu-vnc-xfce/README.md

-# Headless Ubuntu/Xfce with VNC/noVNC and customizable Firefox
+# Headless Ubuntu/Xfce containers with VNC/noVNC and customizable Firefox

 This repository contains resources for building Docker images based on [Ubuntu][docker-ubuntu], with [Xfce][xfce] desktops and headless **VNC**/[noVNC][novnc] environments.
 Resources for building images with customizable [Firefox][firefox] browser are included as well.